The National Investor Relations Institute (NIRI) defines Investor Relations (IR) as:

 35. Why do you want to switch into the Investor Relations profile?

 Practice these questions well.

-You can switch from investment banking, corporate finance, equity research, financial analyst, and private equity roles to investor relations jobs.
+You can switch from investment banking, corporate finance, equity research, financial analyst, and private equity roles (finance roles) to investor relations jobs.

 If you have 5+ years of experience in a finance field and want to explore further, try switching to an Investor Relations profile.